awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-preferences-cli.md

 If you do not want to encrypt the session log data, change "true" to "false" for `s3EncryptionEnabled`\.
 If you aren't sending logs to either an S3 bucket or a CloudWatch Logs log group, don't want to encrypt active session data, or don't want to enable Run As support for the sessions in your account, you can delete the lines for those options\.
 Make sure the last line in the "inputs" section does not end with a comma\.
 If you add a AWS KMS key ID to encrypt your session data, both the users who start sessions and the instances that they connect to must have permission to use the key\.
 You provide permission to use the CMK with Session Manager through IAM policies\.
 For information, see the following topics:
-Add CMK permissions for users in your account: [Quickstart Default IAM Policies for Session Manager](getting-started-restrict-access-quickstart.md)\.
+Add CMK permissions for users in your account: [Quickstart default IAM policies for Session Manager](getting-started-restrict-access-quickstart.md)\.
-Add CMK permissions for instances in your account: [Step 2: Verify or Create an IAM Instance Profile with Session Manager Permissions](session-manager-getting-started-instance-profile.md)\.
+Add CMK permissions for instances in your account: [Step 2: Verify or create an IAM instance profile with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.

 1. Save the file\.